Skip to content

 • Email – Communicating crucial information via email is one of the easiest ways to reach a large group.
 Send anything from event and fundraiser reminders to announcements or meeting agendas.

-• Social media – Create a members-only or public Facebook group to reach everybody in the community.
-With social media, you can share information quickly, so focus on posting reminders, updates, and event photos.
+• Social media – Create a members-only (or public) Facebook group to reach relevant folks in your community.
+Share information quickly, or post reminders, updates, and event photos.

 • Newsletter – You can distribute newsletters via email, blog, or as hard copies sent home with students.
 Newsletters work well for calendars, activity reminders, and sharing goals and achievements.